-Hulstrand’s articles and essays have been published in the Christian Science Monitor, Guide to Retirement Living, Humanities Education, Smithsonian.com, France Revisited, USA Revisited, and many other publications.
-She writes frequently for Bonjour Paris and for her blog, Writing from the Heart, Reading for the Road.
+Janet Hulstrand is a writer, editor, writing coach, and teacher.
+She writes frequently for Bonjour Paris and France Today as well as for her blog, Writing from the Heart, Reading for the Road.
+Her articles and essays have been published in the Christian Science Monitor, Smithsonian, France Revisited, and many other publications.
 You can view many of the articles she’s written here.
 And you can follow her mini-posts about writing, travel, poetry, and assorted other aspects of life and art on Twitter.

 Since 1997, Hulstrand has created, taught, and directed education abroad programs in Paris, Florence, Hawaii, and Cuba for Hunter and Queens Colleges (CUNY).
 She writes frequently for International Educator magazine, and is author of NAFSA’s best-selling booklet, “What Parents Need to Know!
 Before, During and After Education Abroad.”
 In 2008 she and Stephen Rueckert created The Essoyes School, which offers writing and art workshops and classes in North America and Europe.
 She has served as a consultant at Queens College, CUNY, developing and teaching faculty and staff training workshops for education abroad, and is a member of the adjunct faculty in the Department of English.
 She also teaches at Politics & Prose bookstore in Washington, D.C., and has created and taught hands-on Twitter workshops.